mvied/wordpress-https/readme.txt

 2. Force SSL checkbox added to add/edit posts screen

 == Changelog ==
+= 3.2.2 =
+* Performance Increase
+* Bug Fix - Sites prevented from logging into the admin panel after the previous release should now be working again.
 = 3.2.1 =
 * Added Network settings for multisite installations.
 * Bug Fix - Elements should now be properly secured by the file extension check in the Parser.